kelset/Diurnalis/GrappaHat/template_grappahat.md

 ###Date: 05-03-2015
 ###Conference event: GrappaHat 2016

-Here I will copy&paste the synopsys of the keynote.
+Here I will copy&paste the synopsis of the keynote.

 ######My Actual Notes